dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 Injection of false information into these situations leads furthers the degree to which the fight is not fair because HomeSic operates under the pretense of national security and utilizes NSL's, whatever they are.
-That's a misnomer because these assholes don't operate on paper and, especially if they did, there's no way people wouldn't help me if they truly knew what was going on.
+NSL is often a misnomer because these assholes don't operate on paper and, especially if they did, there's no way people wouldn't help me if they truly knew what was going on.
+The lack of records increases the degree by which their actions can be construed as indicative of cognizance.

 The nature of my own situation remains a mystery to me, which leads me to persistant inquisition.
-I guess I could be crazy, but that would suck if my own testimony was disqualified or generally manipulated against in my own unknown Ex Parte proceedings, *without my knowledge of testimonies.*
-Because in an Ex Parte hearing, *you often don't attend.* Testimony could theoretically proceed via wiretap, with the cold, efficiency of a heartless psychopath.
+I guess I could be crazy, but that would suck if someone's own testimony was disqualified or generally manipulated against them in their own unknown Ex Parte proceedings.
+This can feasibly operated *without their knowledge of giving testimony.* Because in an Ex Parte hearing, *you usually don't attend.* Testimony could theoretically proceed via wiretap, with the cold, efficiency of a heartless psychopath.

 > "No one will find out?
 Even if they do, no one will really care
 > because we made sure he stayed a pariah?